DPDK/dpdk/doc/guides/rel_notes/updating_apps.rst

 *   The method used for managing mbufs on the NIC TX rings for the 10 GbE driver has been modified to improve performance.
     As a result, different parameter values should be passed to the rte_eth_tx_queue_setup() function.
-    The recommended default values are to have tx_thresh.tx_wt hresh, tx_free_thresh, as well as the new parameter tx_rs_thresh (all in the struct rte_eth_txconf datatype) set to zero.
+    The recommended default values are to have tx_thresh.tx_wthresh, tx_free_thresh, as well as the new parameter tx_rs_thresh (all in the struct rte_eth_txconf datatype) set to zero.
     See the "Configuration of Transmit and Receive Queues" section in the *Intel® DPDK Programmer's Guide* for more details.